Best Prescription Dive and Snorkel Masks – Rx Lenses for Scuba Diving

 One thing to be considered is that the lenses have to be in the right position in your mask.
-If they are not in the right spot then you can’t comfortably look out of your mask.
-Depending on the size of your head and the distance of your eyes, the lenses have to be glued in in the right location to make the mask work properly.
+If they are not in the right spot then you can’t comfortably look out of your goggles.
+Depending on the size of your head and the distance of your eyes, the lenses have to be glued in the right location to make the mask work properly.

 If you have glasses with more than five diopters and regular glass is used then the lenses will be very thick.
 As the lens needs to be flat on one side you end up with a large curve on the inside of your lens.

-Another problem with glued in lenses is that they don’t have the same size and shape as the visor of your mask.
+Another problem with glued in lenses is that they don’t have the same size and shape as the visor of your goggles.
 This can make it quite difficult to effectively clean around the lenses.
 Eventually, you will have some dirt collect around the edge of the lens.

 You want to make sure that the mask will fit you well before you glue the lenses in.
-That way you make sure that it is the right mask for you.
+That way you make sure that it is the right scuba diver or snorkeling mask for you.
 When you’re ready to have the lenses made and places you will have to find an optician that can handle that placement.